+XXXXXXX

 By Virginia Baca

-Faculty and staff from across Keck Medicine of USC are coming together to provide healthy meals to our local community.
+Paculty and staff from across Keck Medicine of USC are coming together to provide healthy meals to our local community.

-Each month more than 20 staff members, physicians and leaders from the Keck School of Medicine of USC and Keck Medicine spend an afternoon working together to purchase, prepare and serve dinner to more than 60 beneficiaries of Proyecto Pastoral at Dolores Mission.
-Proyecto Pastoral is a local nonprofit organization associated with the Dolores Mission, which offers an elderly women's shelter and adult men's shelter.
+Each month more than 20 staff members, physicians and leaders from the Keck School of Medicine of USC and Keck Medicine spend an afternoon working together to purchase, prepare and serve dinner to more than 60 patrons of Proyecto

+Pastoral at the Dolores Mission.

+Proyecto Pastoral is a local nonprofit organization established to improve the quality of life in the Boyle Heights neighborhood.
+Proyecto Pastoral is associated with the Dolores Mission, which offers an elderly women's shelter and adult men's shelter.
+Keck Medicine has an ongoing commitment through 2018 to provide nutritious meals to Dolores Mission patrons.
 "Preparing the meals is not only a great opportunity to give back to the community, it is a chance to roll up your sleeves and work side by side with colleagues from across our medical enterprise," explained Paul Craig, chief administrative officer for Keck Medicine.

-See MISSION, page 3
+"At recent dinners we had faculty and staff participating from Keck Hospital, the Keck School, USC Norris and See DOLORES MISSION, page ${\tt 3}$ SEPTEMBER 22 • 2017